aws/aws-codedeploy-agent/README.md

 rake clean && rake
 ```

+## Starting up the CodeDeploy Agent Locally for manual testing

+`bin/codedeploy-agent start`

+To stop it:

+`bin/codedeploy-agent stop`

 ## Integration Test

 Please do the build steps mentioned above before running the integration test.